 - Museum of the Sanitary Arts

-- Food is an important part of traveling in Rome (and all of Italy for that matter), so if you're looking for a unique foodie experience, check out the Home Food organization.
+- Food is an important part of traveling in Rome (and all of Italy for that matter).

 - If you’re going to be in Italy, it’s a necessity that you see a football game.
 Lazio and Roma are the two biggest club teams in Rome.

-Rome's giant Fiumicino Airport makes getting to this fabulous city easy - you can find cheap Italy airfare with our international airfare finder.
-If you're already in Europe you can also hop on a short flight to Rome or even take the train, too.
+Rome’s giant Fiumicino Airport makes getting to this fabulous city easy – you can find airfare to Italy with our international airfare finder.
+If you’re already in Europe you can also hop on a short flight to Rome or even take the train, too.

-There are plenty of places to stay in this city, but it's also full of tourists - so book your Rome hotel or Rome hostel in advance.
+There are plenty of places to stay in this city, but it’s also full of tourists – so book your hostel in advance.
 There are more hostels in Rome than in many other Italian cities, so your budget options are more plentiful.
-And that's good news, because most of the hotels in the historic center are certainly not cheap!
+And that’s good news, because most of the hotels in the historic center are certainly not cheap!